Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor

-Figure~\ref{fig:fig1} illustrates the structural framework underpinning our model.
+Figure~\ref{fig:fig1} illustrates the structural framework underpinning our 2D~NAP model.
 The host and carrier particles interact through non-additive pair potentials that define distinct effective length scales, as summarized in Fig.~\ref{fig:fig1}\textit{A}.
-At low temperature (Fig.~\ref{fig:fig1}\textit{B}), these interactions stabilize a crystalline arrangement in which carriers occupy well-defined interstitial positions within the host lattice—a reference configuration from which all subsequent temperature-dependent transformations are analyzed.
-To provide a broader picture, Figs.~\ref{fig:fig1}\textit{C--F} presents representative structural snapshots at different temperatures, where one can clearly observe the progressive loss of order.
-In the most stable, low-temperature state ($T = 0.30$ in Fig.~\ref{fig:fig1}\textit{C}), both host and carrier particles exhibit a well-preserved crystalline symmetry.
+These interaction parameters are coarse-grained, effective quantities that encode collective lattice stiffness and carrier confinement, rather than specific microscopic chemistry.
+At low temperature (Fig.~\ref{fig:fig1}\textit{B}), the interactions stabilize a crystalline arrangement in which carriers occupy well-defined interstitial positions within the host lattice-a reference configuration from which all subsequent temperature-dependent transformations are analysed.
+To provide a broader picture, Figs.~\ref{fig:fig1}\textit{C--F} present representative structural snapshots at different temperatures, where one can clearly observe the progressive loss of order.
+In the most stable, low-temperature state ($T = 0.30$ in Fig.~\ref{fig:fig1}\textit{C}; for units see ``Materials and Methods''), both host and carrier particles exhibit a well-preserved crystalline symmetry.
 Upon heating, a sublattice melting transition emerges (Figs.~\ref{fig:fig1}\textit{D,E}).
-At the lower bound of this regime ($T = 0.50$), partial disordering of the carrier sublattice is observed—regions of crystalline order coexist with melted domains—while the host lattice remains intact.
-At a higher temperature ($T = 2.00$), the carrier sublattice becomes fully disordered, yet the host lattice continues to preserve its crystalline arrangement, indicating that both states lie within the sublattice melting regime where only the carrier network loses structural order.
-At sufficiently high temperatures ($T = 10.0$ in Fig.~\ref{fig:fig1}\textit{F}), both host and carrier particles lose positional order, corresponding to complete melting of the system.
+At the lower bound of this regime ($T = 0.50$), partial disordering of the carrier sublattice is observed-regions of crystalline order coexist with melted domains-while the host lattice remains intact.
+At a higher temperature ($T = 2.00$), the carrier sublattice becomes fully disordered, yet the host lattice preserves its crystalline arrangement.
+This indicates that both states lie within the sublattice melting regime where only the carrier network loses structural order.
+At sufficiently high temperatures ($T = 10.00$ in Fig.~\ref{fig:fig1}\textit{F}), both host and carrier particles lose positional order, corresponding to complete melting of the system.